George Anastaplo: Illinois Bar Exam

 After he had passed the Bar Exam, Anastaplo was asked a series of questions typical during the age of the Red Scare.
 He was asked whether members of the Communist Party should be allowed to enter the Bar and so be able to practice law, to which he replied yes.
 This prompted a series of questions where the interviewers asked him about the nature of Communism in America to which he retorted that political dissent and even the right of revolution were part of the American constitutional heritage.
-When asked whether he was a Communist, Anastaplo replied that freedom of association was guaranteed by the first amendment, and that it was improper for the Bar to ask about political affiliations of applicants.
+When asked whether he was a Communist, Anastaplo replied that freedom of association was guaranteed by the First Amendment, and that it was improper for the Bar to ask about political affiliations of applicants.

-He continued to refuse to answer the question and eventually sued the Bar association, after which he promptly was counter-sued.
+He continued to refuse to answer the question and eventually sued the Bar association, which countersued him.
 Almost a decade later the case reached the Supreme Court.
 In 1961 Professor Leo Strauss bolstered Anastaplo's spirits when he was petitioning for admission to the Illinois Bar by writing the two-sentence letter: "This is only to pay you my respects for your brave and just action.
 If the American Bench and Bar have any sense of shame they must come on their knees to apologize to you."

 Supreme Court

-Anastaplo argued the case himself before the U.S. Supreme Court, losing the case but being praised in the dissent by Justice Hugo Black.
+Anastaplo argued the case himself before the U.S. Supreme Court, losing the case but praised by Justice Hugo Black in his dissent.